NixOS/rfcs/rfcs/0091-pure-object-prototypes.md

 Or maybe the effect can be hidden in some kind of monad from which you can only extract a deterministic output?

+Another option would be to allow users to define human-readable error contexts using some dynamic binding (reader monad), but in a way that is only observable in case of error, at which point we don't care as much about determinism and we do appreciate extra debugging information.

 ## Interaction with modules

 NixOS has a notion of modules that has its own extensibility mechanism